eyecan-ai/pipelime-python/docs/sequences/sequences.md

 ['common', 'numbers', 'label', 'maskinv', 'metadata', 'points', 'mask', 'image']
 ```

-As you may notice, the keys of `sample_7` match the names of the files inside `datasets/mini_mnist/data`, with the only exception of "common" and "numbers", which are "shared items", i.e. items that are shared across all samples and stored in files outside the `data` subfolder to avoid unnecessary redundancy.
+As you may notice, the keys of `sample_7` match the names of the files inside `datasets/mini_mnist/data`, with the only exception of `common` and `numbers`, which are "shared items", i.e. items that are shared across all samples and stored in files outside the `data` subfolder to avoid unnecessary redundancy.

 We can access individual items by subscripting the sample object: